 Of the cards reviewed, two provide a flat percentage return across all purchases; the rest offer increased returns on select bonus categories.
 Unlike other Amex cards that earn flexible Membership Rewards points, or points and miles within a specific loyalty program, these cards are all straight cash back rewards cards providing a cash equivalent rebate on every dollar spent.

-- Earning structure: 6% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%) - that means spending $60 a week at U.S. supermarkets could earn over $180 back per year.
+- Earning structure: NEW 6% Cash Back on select U.S. streaming subscriptions.
+NEW 3% Cash Back on transit including taxis/rideshare, parking, tolls, trains, buses and more.
+6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%).
 3% Cash Back at U.S. gas stations.
 1% Cash Back on other purchases.

 - Annual fee: $95 (Rates & Fees)

 Our take: A return of 6% is one of the highest you're likely to see on a cash back card, and on a necessity like groceries it’s an easy category to maximize.
 Our only wish is that the spending cap was a little higher to accommodate the average family’s annual grocery spend.
-We wouldn't recommend using the card internationally, however, as you’ll pay foreign transaction fees of 2.7% of each transaction after conversion to US dollars.
+We wouldn't recommend using the card internationally, however, as you’ll pay foreign transaction fees of 2.7% of each transaction after conversion to US dollars (Rates & Fees).

 - Welcome bonus: Earn a $150 statement credit after you spend $1,000 in purchases on your new Card within the first 3 months.
 (Terms Apply)